Skip to content

 File: validibot/validations/models.py

-The stable data contract for a named signal at the validator or step level.
-A SignalDefinition declares that a validator or workflow step expects (input) or produces (output) a named data point with a specific type.
-It is the "what" -- the contract -- not the "where" (that is the binding).
+The stable data contract for a named step input or step output at the validator or step level.
+A StepIODefinition declares that a validator or workflow step expects (input, i.*) or produces (output, o.*) a named data point with a specific type.
+It is the "what" — the contract — not the "where" (that is the binding, StepInputBinding).

-This model unifies signal metadata that was previously scattered across three legacy storage formats (ValidatorCatalogEntry, FMU config JSON, template config JSON) into a single relational table.
+This model unifies step input/output metadata that was previously scattered across three legacy storage formats (ValidatorCatalogEntry, FMU config JSON, template config JSON) into a single relational table.

 Key concepts